Coder-RD/SQL-Challenge/README.md

 5. 🔍 Understand the result.
 6. 📂 Save the solution in this repository.
 7. 📸 Add the successful submission screenshot.
+8. 📝 Review the SQL concepts used.
-8. 🚀 Continue to the next challenge.
+9. 🚀 Continue to the next challenge.

 ---